billpratt/docker-azure-workshop/deploy-kubernetes-acs.md

 hello-world   10.0.20.8    <pending>     80:30969/TCP   19s
 ```

+This process can take a few minutes so please be patient.
 We are looking for the ```EXTERNAL-IP``` column to change.
 Once we have an IP address, the Azure Load Balancer is ready and we should be able to hit our application using the provided IP Address.
 After a minute you should see something like:

 ```
-NAME          CLUSTER-IP   EXTERNAL-IP   PORT(S)        AGE hello-world   10.0.20.8   [IP_ADDRESS]   80:30969/TCP   3m
+NAME          CLUSTER-IP    EXTERNAL-IP   PORT(S)        AGE hello-world   10.0.88.111   <pending>     80:30504/TCP   3s
+hello-world   10.0.88.111   40.71.92.176   80:30504/TCP   4m
 ```

-To stop watching for changes, use ```CTRL-C``` to bring you back to the command line.
+Once we have an IP address you can stop watching for changes with ```CTRL-C``` to bring you back to the command line.

 **Access your application**